 If your child needs English language classes, they can attend an NT Government school that has an intensive English unit.

 Find out more about schools that have an intensive English unit.

+In the Northern Territory, compulsory school age is six years.
 The year level that your child is enrolled in depends on their date of birth.